-QUI 003 FUNDAMENTALS OF CHEMISTRY AND PHARMACEUTICAL CHEMISTRY 3 credits (90 hours)
+QUI 003 FUNDAMENTALS OF CHEMISTRY AND PHARMACEUTICAL CHEMISTRY

 This course reviews the basic concepts of general chemistry, inorganic chemistry, and organic chemistry focused on pharmacy.
 The course discusses the properties of matter, chemical bonds, the periodic table, and their relationship to medications.
 In addition, chemical reactions, electrolyte and colloid solutions, the concept of acid pH, and measurements of solution concentration are presented.